rickyah/ini-parser/README.md

 (*) This library is 100% .NET code and does not have any dependencies on Windows API calls in order to be portable.

 [![Build Status](https://travis-ci.org/rickyah/ini-parser.png?branch=master)](https://travis-ci.org/rickyah/ini-parser)

+## Version 2.0
+Since the INI format isn't really a "standard", version 2 introduces a simpler way to customize INI parsing:

+ * Pass a configuration object to an `IniParser`, specifying the behaviour of the parser.
+A default implementation is used if none is provided.

+ * Derive from `IniDataParser` and override the fine-grained parsing methods.

 ## Installation